 6 benefits of joining the Amazon Brand Registry

-A lot of the registry’s perks and capabilities live right on your Amazon Seller Central dashboard.
+A lot of the registry’s perks and capabilities live right in your Amazon Seller Central dashboard.

-As a member of the Brand Registry, you can go to the Performance tab on Seller Central’s main navigation bar, and select Brand Dashboard to gain access.
+Once enrolled in Brand Registry, you can go to the Brands tab on Seller Central’s main navigation bar, and access different views such as:

 1. Protect your brand

 If you’ve taken the time to apply and pay for a registered trademark, the last thing you want is for someone to mess with your brand.
-But, thankfully, the brand registry can help with that.
+Thankfully, the brand registry can help with that.
 It is your best bet for safeguarding your products.

 You’ll be able to protect your intellectual property and content on Amazon, with a dedicated internal team on standby to help you with: